 There will be time for Q and A and discussion from the audience.
 Willits has been a pioneer in the solar and alternative energy field for several decades (as documented in the film ‘Solar Roots,’ shown at the Grange on Mar.
 17).
 We expect many local participants to contribute their ideas and expertise.
 WELL will be looking at ways to help implement these ideas in the future.

 There will also be a short WELL Membership Meeting to elect Coordinating Committee members.
-For more information, contact Madge at [email protected]or 459-1493.
+For more information, contact Madge at firstname.lastname@example.org 459-1493.